DamonOehlman/talks/reusable-js/sections/quest-for-reusability.md

 --

-## Lessons Learned from the Journey (so far)
+## Lessons Learned from the Journey

 - It's more important to prioritize development process and modularisation over making a universally "requirable" module (i.e. [UMDjs](https://github.com/umdjs/umd)).
-- Client side modules and NPM do mix well, versioning is awesome.
+- Client side modules and npm do mix well, versioning is awesome.
 - While a git repo could be effectively versioned, you can't trust a package author as far as you can throw them.
 Package managers must enforce versioning and handle publishing.

+I'm sure there will be more...